Minimizing Conservatism in Safety-Critical Control for Input-Delayed Systems via Adaptive Delay Estimation: Introduction

+In this paper, we propose an online adaptive safety-critical control framework with minimum conservatism for the unknown input-delayed system.
+To this end, we extend our previous framework, DaCBFs \cite{YK2024ECC}, while ensuring gradually non-increasing maximum state prediction error by using delay estimation and a disturbance observer, thereby reducing conservatism.
+We demonstrate that the proposed method adapts to the unknown input delay and decreases conservatism online, compared to DaCBFs in a connected automated vehicle simulation.
+The entire system architecture is shown in Fig.~\ref{pro:framework}.

 This paper is organized as follows.
 Section~\ref{sec:problem_formulation} presents the problem solved in the paper, and Section~\ref{sec:preliminary_knowledges} revisits input delay estimation, delay adaptive control barrier functions, and a disturbance observer as preliminaries.
-Section~\ref{sec:method} describes the proposed method in the paper and provides analysis about less conservatism.
-The proposed method is subsequently applied to connected automated vehicles simulation in Section~\ref{sec:simulation}.
-Lastly, Section~\ref{sec:conclusions} concludes with potential future works.
+Section~\ref{sec:method} describes the proposed method and provides analysis about less conservatism.
+The proposed method is verified on the connected automated vehicles simulation in Section~\ref{sec:simulation}.
+Lastly, Section~\ref{sec:conclusions} concludes the paper with future works.